“We believe in building a culture of high standards” — Jeff Bezos

 4. Use LinkedIn and GitHub

-This is one of the most underrated Amazon interview preparation strategies.
+This is one of the most underrated preparation strategies to ace the Amazon interview process.
 Make it easy for recruiters to find you.
 Make sure your LinkedIn profile is up to date and compelling.
 If you have done open source work, make sure they can find yours through GitHub or other means.
 Publications are also an excellent way to get discovered by recruiters at big tech companies.

 Recommended Reading: Leverage LinkedIn to Unlock FAANG Interviews